AleDel/KinectXbox360-UE4/README.md

 kinect Xbox 360 sdk 1.8 Plugin for Unreal Engine 4

 ## Installation
-- clone the code in the "Pluings" folder of your c++ ureal engine project (ex. myProject\Plugins\KinectXbox360-UE4)
+- clone the code into the "Pluings" folder of your c++ ureal engine project (ex. myProject\Plugins\KinectXbox360-UE4)
 - run, compile project as usual

 ## info drivers kinect xbox